 Dzogchen in the Kagyu Traditions

-Dzogchen is also found in Drugpa Kagyu, coming from its late 12th-century founder, Tsangpa Gyaray (gTsang-pa rGya-ras).
+Dzogchen is also found in Drugpa Kagyu, coming from its late 12th-century founder, Tsangpa Gyare (gTsang-pa rGya-ras).

 The Third Karmapa (Kar-ma Rang-byung rdo-rje) introduced dzogchen into Karma Kagyu in the early 14th century and wrote the Karma Nyingtig (Kar-ma snying-thig, Karmapa's Heart Essence Teachings).
 He studied dzogchen with Kumararaja, the same dzogchen teacher as Longchenpa had.
 Thus, Guru Rinpoche is visualized in the Second Karmapa Karma Pakshi's heart in the Karma Pakshi practice.
 There is also a Karma Kagyu practice of Guru Rinpoche.

-Dzogchen entered the Drigung Kagyu tradition via the treasure texts discovered by the 16th-century masters Drigung Ratna (rGyal-dbang Rin-chen phun-tshogs ‘Bri-gung Ratna) and the Fourth Drigung Lho Jedrung (‘Bri-gung Lho rJe-drung O-rgyan nus-ldan rdo-rje).
+Dzogchen entered the Drikung Kagyu tradition via the treasure texts discovered by the 16th-century masters Drikung Ratna (rGyal-dbang Rin-chen phun-tshogs ‘Bri-gung Ratna) and the Fourth Drikung Lho Jedrung (‘Bri-gung Lho rJe-drung O-rgyan nus-ldan rdo-rje).

 Dzogchen and the Dalai Lamas